College of Science and Health > Academics > Occupational Therapy > Graduate Program > Occupational Therapy (MS)

 Graduates of DePaul’s Occupational Therapy program will be connected to the larger alumni network of more than 20,600 graduates of the College of Science and Health.

-The program must be granted Candidacy Status, have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 Students must complete 24 weeks of Level II fieldwork within 12 months following completion of the didactic portion of the program.

 Graduate school is an investment in your future.
 Learn more about the financial aid and scholarship opportunities available to you.